-- Data Provider: the organization which manages one or more Data Sources which are part of the GDDS DE; the interest in participating is mainly the widening of the possible userbase of their resources and gaining more visibility which can help them to achieve their objectives (e.g., funding sustainability, new business opportunities, etc.). - Intermediate User: the entity (person or organization) which accesses the GDDS DE to use the provided content and generate added-value artifacts (products, services, applications, etc.) which can be exploited by other GDDS DE users, thus enriching the ecosystem itself.
+- Data Provider: the organization which manages one or more Data Sources which are part of the GDDS DE; primary motivation data providers for participation lies in expanding the potential user base for their resources.
+Additionally, there is an opportunity for compensation, both through direct fees charged to users and indirectly by gaining increased visibility, which can aid in achieving their objectives (such as funding sustainability and exploring new business opportunities). - Intermediate User: the entity (person or organization) which accesses the GDDS DE to use the provided content and generate added-value artifacts (products, services, applications, etc.) which can be exploited by other GDDS DE users, thus enriching the ecosystem itself.
 Intermediate users benefit from participating mainly by: (i) exploiting the amount of available data which they can use to generate their added-value content, and (ii) offering their content to the rest of the ecosystem users. - End User: the entity (person or organization) which accesses the GDDS DE to use the provided content.
-The main benefit for end users stems from the trusted environment guaranteed by the GDDS DE and the possibility to access the GDDS DE through dedicated tools (e.g., desktop/web applications) developed on top of the GDDS DE content.
+Examples of end users include businesses, researchers, citizens, public sector organizations, etc. The main benefit for end users is indirect and stems from the trusted and interoperable environment guaranteed by the GDDS DE.
+In fact, end users will not directly interact with GDDS DE but through dedicated tools (e.g., desktop/web applications) developed on top of the GDDS DE content.
+The exploitation of the potential of data-driven innovation will lead to the creation of new products and services which end users will consume for their own benefit (e.g., enhanced evidence-based decision-making, increased awareness of environmental concerns for citizens, evaluate and certificate compliance with environmental legislation for businesses, etc.).